 GiveWell started as a group of finance professionals trying to do as much good as possible with their personal donations.
 Since 2007, it has been a full-time independent research group.
 We publish our charity recommendations, research, and the full details of our analysis publicly at www.givewell.org.

-We have twenty-five full-time employees and are located in Oakland.
+We have forty-one full- and part-time employees and are located in Oakland.

 As part of our dedication to the diversity of our staff, GiveWell is committed to Equal Employment Opportunity without regard for race, color, national origin, ethnicity, gender, protected veteran status, disability, sexual orientation, gender identity, or religion.
 People of color, people with disabilities, women, and LGBTQ candidates are strongly encouraged to apply.